You need customers to grow and thrive.

 6. Display Instagram Feed on the Home Page

 Instagram data suggests that 130 users interact with shoppable posts to research products and get inspired.
-Online consumers are so used to Instagram for product inspiration, they go there even to check out real estate prices.
+Online consumers are so used to Instagram for product inspiration, they go there even to check out real estate prices to find out about home affordability.

 Now there’s a new way to use Instagram to promote your Shopify store: “Instafeed.”
 It’s an Instagram feed with shopping features embedded into a store.
 The goal is to let visitors see a brand’s Instagram feed, check out products in action, and buy them.